The Times is saying that the “raw” climate data was dumped back in the 1980s. Ouch.

 Incidentally, I applaud the RealClimate.org Data Sources page, and hope it prospers.

-2 responses to “The CRU climate leak – ouch.”
+2 replies on “The CRU climate leak – ouch.”